-- Regardless of prior college credit, all courses must be completed to obtain certifiability with the Law Enforcement Standards Board of the Wisconsin Department of Justice. - This program does not qualify for financial aid as it does not last an entire semester.
+- Online application for this program is not available.
+For program details and application materials, visit: www.nwtc.edu/publicsafety - Regardless of prior college credit, all courses must be completed to obtain certifiability with the Law Enforcement Standards Board of the Wisconsin Department of Justice. - This program does not qualify for financial aid as it does not last an entire semester.
 Veterans' Benefits may be used to cover material and program fees.
 Contact Enrollment Services for details.
 A payment plan is also available. - The credits earned through successful completion of this program do not count toward the 60-credit requirement imposed by Wisconsin Administrative Code Section LES 2.01(1)(e) for employed officers.
 However, academy credits may be applied toward an Associate Degree in Criminal Justice to partially satisfy the college credit requirement.